anBertoli/go-microservice-project/README.md

 rule will override and remove the eventual previously deployed instance of the API.
 The `deploy.sh` will be run as part of the workflow.

+Both commands will stop if they not found the REMOTE_IP env var set (which must be set to the remote machine IP).

 Again, values in the deploy directory and in the makefile should be edited with your specific values.
 Note that **the deploy workflow presented in this project is simplistic because is not the focus of the project**.